borbware/unity-basics-course/project-management/2-git-continued.md

 # 3. Conflicts
 ## GitLens

-* to make git workflow easier, install the GitLens extension to VS code
+* to make the Git workflow easier, install the GitLens extension to VS code
   * helps in managing conflicts, comparing branches or commits
 * Install it from the Extensions panel (access with ***CTRL+SHIFT+X***)
 ## Conflicts

 * Sometimes two people have made changes in the same lines of code!
-* This leads to a conflict that looks like this:
+* This leads to a conflict.
+* Let's assume we're trying to merge changes from featureBranch to master:
   ```c#
   <<<<<<< HEAD:Player.cs
     if (Input.anyKey) {